Spanish transition to democracy: Relations of the Suárez government with the Spanish army

 Adolfo Suárez knew well that the Búnker—a group of hard-line Francoists led by José Antonio Girón and Blas Piñar, using the newspapers El Alcázar and Arriba as their mouthpieces—had close contacts with officials in the army and exercised influence over important sectors of the military.
-These forces could constitute an insurmountable obstacle if they brought about military intervention against political reform.
+The ever-present threat of a coup d’etat from the hardliners required careful navigation.

 To resolve the issue, Suárez intended to support himself with a liberal group within the military, centered on General Díez Alegría.
 Suárez gave the members of this group the positions of authority with the most responsibility.
 The most notable personality of this faction within the army was General Manuel Gutiérrez Mellado.
 However, in July 1976, the Vice President for Defense Affairs was General Fernando de Santiago, a member of a hardline group within the army.
 De Santiago had shown his restlessness before, during the first amnesty in July 1976.
 He had opposed the law granting the right to unionize.
 Suárez dismissed Fernando de Santiago, nominating Gutiérrez Mellado instead.
 This confrontation with General de Santiago caused a large part of the army to oppose Suárez, opposition that further intensified when the PCE was legalized.

 Meanwhile, Gutiérrez Mellado promoted officials who supported political reform and removed those commanders of the security forces (the Policía Armada and the Guardia Civil) who seemed to support preserving the Francoist regime.

 Suárez wanted to demonstrate to the army that the political normalization of the country meant neither anarchy nor revolution.
 In this, he counted on the cooperation of Santiago Carrillo, but he could in no way count on the cooperation of terrorist groups.